DUNE/g4lbne/README.txt

 AT FERMILAB:
 On lbnegpvm01 (At Fermilab) ..... in the g4lbne/setups directory
 There is a setup_g4lbne_fnal.sh file.
-(This file will setup Geant4, ROOT and CLHEP that are installed and used by Larsoft in the nusoft area at fermilab.)
+(This file will setup Geant4, ROOT and CLHEP )

 IN THAT FILE DO THE FOLLOWING....
 ( look for ##!!!!!!!!!!!! in the setup_g4lbne_fnal.sh file)